Periodontal Disease Types

-There are many kinds of gum disease, all of which vary in symptoms and intensity.
-Periodontal disease types can include:
+Periodontal diseases – also known as gum diseases – are infections of the structures around the teeth.
+There are many different kinds of gum disease, all of which vary in symptoms and intensity.
+These include:

-- Chronic Periodontitis: Enzymes and toxins continue to irritate and inflame the soft tissue and start to cause gum recession.
-Either rapid or chronic tissue loss can also start to loosen the periodontal ligament that keeps teeth in place.
+- Chronic Periodontitis: During this progression of gum disease, enzymes and toxins continue to irritate and inflame the soft tissue and start to cause gum recession.
+Both rapid and chronic tissue loss can also begin to loosen the periodontal ligament that keep teeth in place.

-- Aggressive Periodontitis: There is rapid loss of soft and hard tissue, either isolated groups or across the entire gum line and dental arch.
+- Aggressive Periodontitis: Telltale signs of aggressive periodontitis include a rapid loss of soft and hard tissue in the gums, either isolated in groups or across the entire gum line.

 - Periodontitis associated with systemic diseases: Some forms of gum disease can be signs of a disease affecting more than the mouth.
-Diabetes and some rare blood or genetic disease are linked with periodontal infections or decay.
+Diabetes as well as certain rare blood or genetic diseases are linked with periodontal infections or decay.

-- Necrotizing Periodontal Disease: This is late-state gum disease and manifests as the death of bone, dental and gum tissues.
+- Necrotizing Periodontal Disease: This is late-state gum disease, which manifests as the death of bone, dental and gum tissues.
 Painful lesions appear, along with bleeding or a necrotic smell.
-Tobacco use, stress, or HIV infection can also exacerbate or accelerate necrotizing.
+Tobacco use, stress or HIV infection can also exacerbate or accelerate necrotizing.

-Dr. Christian Berdy and Dr. Cary Berdy work together to prevent or treat each manifestation of gum disease in Jacksonville, Florida.
-To schedule a gingivitis treatment with our dentists, call Berdy Dental Group at 904-389-1376.
+Dr. Christian Berdy and Dr. Cary Berdy work together to prevent and treat any phase of gum disease.
+To schedule an appointment with our dentists, call Berdy Dental Group’s Jacksonville office at 904-389-1376.